alexeyilyin7-source/Obzor-Literaturyi-k-VKR/README.md

-# Programmirovanie i IT v Nauchno-Issledovatelskoy rabote
+# Programmirovanie i IT v Nauchno-Issledovatelskoy rabote and Proektniy Praktikum
-Programmirovanie i IT v Nauchno-Issledovatelskoy rabote
+Programmirovanie i IT v Nauchno-Issledovatelskoy rabote and Proektniy Praktikum